 We have all either seen of, heard of, or have even visited Kashmir.
 We know about Srinagar, Gulmarg, Sonmarg, Dal Lake and the various shades Kashmir puts on as months pass by year after year.
 If we start beyond Kashmir, we have definitely seen the Pangong Tso in 3 Idiots, and know of our uncle’s brother’s son who went on a bike ride to the magical Ladakh.
 But what you and I most often tend to forget is that this state is made of three parts, instead of two.
 Jammu, Kashmir and Ladakh.
 (If you haven’t already heard, Jammu and Kashmir is now officially Jammu, Kashmir and Ladakh.)
 And just as I had expected, I was pleasantly surprised by the sights Jammu had to offer.
 Thanks to the folks who made this trip happen, I explored parts of Jammu that perhaps even locals wouldn’t have heard of, I ate dishes you only find in Jammu and not beyond, and I had the time of my life.

-Located about 590 kilometers away, Jammu is well connected to Delhi by road, rail and air.
+Located about 590 kilometres away, Jammu is well connected to Delhi by road, rail and air.
 There are numerous buses, flights and trains that depart from Delhi to Jammu on a daily basis.
 The train journey can range anywhere between 9 to 13 hours.

 While a quick google search will land you numerous suggestions ranging from wazwan to butter tea, these are not traditionally from Jammu, but from Kashmir and Ladakh.
 Follow this comprehensive food guide of all things Jammu, and thank me later!

-If you visit Jammu, and do not taste their authentic rajma (kidney beans) did you even go to Jammu?
-It is a well known fact that some of the best rajma in India is grown in the Jammu district and is the comfort food of people across North India.
+If you visit Jammu and do not taste their authentic rajma (kidney beans) did you even go to Jammu?
+It is a well-known fact that some of the best rajma in India is grown in the Jammu district and is the comfort food of people across North India.
 So if you ever find yourself in the region, make sure you go bonkers trying out the different varieties of rajma like katha rajma and thool rajma served with steaming rice!
 The best plate of rajma rice I had was at this big dhaba at Vikram Chowk called Balgrota Vaishno Dhaba.
 The food was so cheap and so yummy, I’d go visit Jammu again just for this dhaba!

 Kaladi is an indigenous Jammu cheese that is fried like a patty until molten, and stuffed in buns and eaten.
 This popular snack is native to the Udhampur region of Jammu but is also widely found in Jammu City and other parts of the district.
-Served with green chutneys and onions, Kaladi Kulcha is to Jammu what momos are to Delhi, and if you know me and my love for momos, you know what I’m taking about!
+Served with green chutneys and onions, Kaladi Kulcha is to Jammu what momos are to Delhi, and if you know me and my love for momos, you know what I’m talking about!

 A fruit from the citrus family, locally grown in the Jammu District, Kimb is eaten in a very unique manner.
 The skin of the fruit is first peeled off and the juice is completely squeezed out.
-It is then cut into small pieces and mixed with a paste of green chilies, salt, coriander and some other spices.
+It is then cut into small pieces and mixed with a paste of green chillies, salt, coriander and some other spices.
 The end result is an intense flavour with equal portions of spicy and sour.
-It’ll make your taste buds pop but is also fun to eat it at the same time!
+It’ll make your taste buds pop but is also fun to eat at the same time!

 The only place I saw these burfis on sale were at the Bahu Fort Market where local shopkeepers made their own batches and stored them in massive circular tin molds.
 It is a very sweet preparation, perfect for those who have a sweet tooth.
 You can also ask the shopkeepers to let you taste a bit if you’re not sure about how sweet you can go!

-Ask anyone from Jammu City about an ice cream, and they will be sure to direct you towards Pawan Ice Cream near Indian Institute of Integrative Medicine.
+Ask anyone from Jammu City about ice cream, and they will be sure to direct you towards Pawan Ice Cream near the Indian Institute of Integrative Medicine.
 With a host of different homemade flavours, this shop is always crowded, and rightfully so.
-Their flavours are not only unique, but the ice cream has an intense creamy texture making it irresistible.
+Their flavours are not only unique, but the ice cream has an intensely creamy texture making it irresistible.
 My favourite remains the Chocolate Crunch and Jammu Special.
 With only 50 rupees a scoop, Pawan can give the likes of Baskin Robbins a run for their money!

 Apart from Vaishno Devi, Raghunath Mandir and Mubarak Mandi, there are a number of places in Jammu District that are a must visit, if you ever plan a trip to this beautiful city.

-Amar mahal Palace
+Amar Mahal Palace